Claude AI Automation: Complete Workflow Setup Guide for 10x Productivity in 2026

 - Related articles

-- Review Queue: Draft articles submitted to support team for approval
+- Review Queue: Draft articles submitted to the support team for approval

-- Publication: Approved articles automatically published to knowledge base
+- Publication: Approved articles are automatically published to the knowledge base

 Optimization Strategy:

-- Run weekly batch processing of previous week’s tickets
+- Run weekly batch processing of the previous week’s tickets

 - Use Claude Sonnet for balanced quality and cost